KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-15-why-i-stopped-using-dependency-managers.md

 ```

 ## My thoughts in summary
-Traditional workflows lock dependency versions to ensure stability during development, but this approach does not reflect the user’s experience when they install the software.
+Traditional workflows lock dependency versions to ensure stability during development, but this approach does not reflect the user’s experience when they install the package.
 By packaging and installing my own application locally, I can identify issues that might otherwise go unnoticed.
 With automation tools like VSCode tasks, this process becomes effortless and helps simulate the actual user experience.